ngrx/platform/projects/ngrx.io/content/guide/entity/adapter.md

 Secondly, `upsertOne` and `upsertMany` will perform an insert or update.
 If a partial entity is provided this will perform an update.

-To prevent partial updates either explicitly set all the fields, setting non-used fields with value `undefined`, or use the `setOne` or `setAll` adapter methods.
+To prevent partial updates either explicitly set all the fields, setting non-used fields with value `undefined`, or use the `setOne`, `setAll` or `setMany` adapter methods.

 ### Entity Selectors